apaz-cli/apaz-cli.github.io/blog/Revelations.md

 ## Revelation 4: Directing focus is powerful.

-* This is informed by a conversation I had with an erotic hypnosis
+* This is informed by a conversation I had with erotic hypnosis people
 * I will fill in here more later, but basically hypnosis and meditation work via the same pathway, which can also be used during a scene to help get your bottom in the headspace you want them in.
 * The last revelation is still broadly applicable, but this is another tool in the toolbox which I don't yet have the words to fully explain.